ibm-garage-cph/cloudant-schematic/README.md

 Type in the name of the schematics workspace as a precaution.
 Last select *Delete*

-### 8.Optional: Follow the deletion of thw workspace again
+### 8.Optional: Follow the deletion of the workspace again
 Notice in the workspace list the deletion in progress.
 And in the resource list how the cloudant database disappears again.